American Center for Law & Justice: History

-In 2018, ACLJ attorney Jay Sekulow was serving on President Donald Trump's personal legal team.
+In 2018, ACLJ attorney Jay Sekulow was on President Donald Trump's personal legal team.
 Another Sekulow client at the time was the American Christian pastor Andrew Brunson, in detention and facing charges in Turkey.

+The ACLJ is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the United States federal government and consolidate executive power.

 Donations

 Since 2011, donations to ACLJ are routed through Sekulow's family-run Christian Advocates Serving Evangelism (CASE), and many "transactions that benefit members of the Sekulow family are disclosed on the CASE returns, but not the ACLJ's."
 ACLJ's and CASE's tax returns show that between 1998 and 2011 they paid more than $33 million to Sekulow, members of his family, and businesses owned or co-owned by them. from 2011 to 2015, the two charities paid $5.5 million to Sekulow and members of his family, and $23 million to their businesses.

 Sekulow is half-owner of the for-profit corporation Constitutional Litigation and Advocacy Group whose governor and executive officer is Stuart Roth, one of his partners in the law firm and real estate business that declared bankruptcy in 1986.
 From 2011 to 2016, the ACLJ paid the group $23 million, "its largest outside expense."